cap-js/docs/tools/cds-typer.md

 ```

 ## Using Emitted Types in Your Service
 The types emitted by the type generator are tightly integrated with the CDS API.
-The following section elucidates where the generated types are recognised by CDS.
+The following section illustrates where the generated types are recognized by CDS.

 ### CQL